linnarsson-lab/loompy/doc/format/index.rst

    format.
 The lengths of the three datasets MUST be equal, which defines the number of edges in the graph.
 Note that the number of rows in the dataset defines the vertices, so an unconnected vertex is one that has no entry in ``a`` or ``b``.

-The datasets under ``/row_attrs`` should be semantically interpreted as row attributes, with one value per row of the main matrix, and in the same order.
-Therefore, all datasets under this group must be arrays with exactly N elements, where N is the number of rows in the main matrix.

-The datasets under ``/col_attrs`` should be semantically interpreted as column attributes, with one value per column of the main matrix, and in the same order.
-Therefore, all datasets under this group must be arrays with exactly M elements, where M is the number of columns in the main matrix.

 Datatypes
 ---------